 Remember these 13 truths when going through hard times

 Life isn’t all sunshine and rainbows.
 And no, that’s not me being overly pessimistic.
 As most of my readers have already come to realise, I’m a glass-half-full person.
-I try my hardest to always look at things in a positive light and avoid lingering on the negatives at all costs.
+I try my hardest to always look at things in a positive light, always focus on positive thinking and avoid lingering on the negatives at all costs.
 But a massive part of learning how to live life to the fullest comes from accepting the reality that things won’t always go your way.
 In my experience it’s often the opposite – unless you’re somehow capable of handling every single task by yourself, you can hardly expect everything to go as planned.
 And that’s okay!

 Learning how to deal with unfortunate situations and circumstances is just as (if not even more) important than knowing how to create positive ones.
 And that is precisely what I’ll be talking about in today’s article.

 When the going gets tough, remember that: